Taiwan says diplomat sent to hospital after China spat in Fiji | Law-Order

 Taiwan says diplomat sent to hospital after China spat in Fiji

+China's embassy in Fiji rejected Taiwan's account, and said they had asked Fiji's police to investigate.
+"On that very evening, the staff of the Taipei Trade Office in Fiji acted provocatively against the Chinese Embassy staff, who were carrying out their official duties in the public area outside the function venue, causing injuries and damage to one Chinese diplomat," it said.

-Neither China nor Fiji's foreign ministry immediately responded to requests for comment.
+Fiji's foreign ministry did not immediately responded to requests for comment.
 Speaking in parliament, Taiwan Deputy Foreign Minister Henry Tseng said: "We are still looking at whether this represents common behaviour or was an isolated incident.
 But we condemn these irrational acts by the Chinese diplomats."

 Larry Tseng, the head of the ministry's East Asia and Pacific affairs department, said the Chinese were trying to work out whether any Fijian politicians were present at the event.
 There were injuries on both sides in the "pushing and shoving" that took place between the Chinese and Taiwanese diplomats, he added.